KarateJB/eBooks/IDE/Vim/12.Substitute/README.md

 ### Substitute after search

-We can do substitute by using the search pattern like this:
+We can do substitution by using the search pattern like this:

 | Input keys | Note |
 |:-----------|:-----|